 On June 30 and July 1, 2011, CRNF entered into two floating-to-fixed interest rate swap agreements for the purpose of hedging the interest rate risk associated with a portion of the nitrogen fertilizer business' \$125.0 million floating rate term debt which matures in April 2016.
 The aggregate notional amount covered under these agreements, which commenced on August 12, 2011 and expires on February 12, 2016, totals \$62.5 million (split evenly between the two agreement dates).
 Under the terms of the interest rate swap agreement entered into on June 30, 2011, CRNF will receive a floating rate based on three month LIBOR and pay a fixed rate of 1.94%.
 Under the terms of the interest rate swap agreement entered into on July 1, 2011, CRNF will receive a floating rate based on three month LIBOR and pay a fixed rate of 1.975%.
 Both swap agreements will be settled every 90 days.
 The effect of these swap agreements is to lock in a fixed rate of interest of approximately 1.96% plus the applicable margin paid to lenders over three month LIBOR as governed by the CRNF credit agreement.
-At December 31, 2012, the effective rate was approximately 4.58%.
-The agreements were designated as cash flow hedges at inception and accordingly, the effective portion of the gain or loss on the swap is reported as a component of accumulated other comprehensive income (loss) ("AOCI"), and will be reclassified into interest expense when the interest rate swap transaction affects earnings.
-The ineffective portion of the gain or loss will be recognized immediately in current interest expense on the Consolidated Statement of Operations.
-The realized loss on the interest rate swap re-classed from AOCI into interest expense was \$1.0 million and \$0.4 million for the years ended December 31, 2012 and 2011, respectively, which was unrealized, was recognized in accumulated other comprehensive income.
+At December 31, 2013, the effective rate was approximately 4.56%.
+The agreements were designated as cash flow hedges at inception and accordingly, the effective portion of the gain or loss on the swap is reported as a component of AOCI, and will be reclassified into interest expense when the interest rate swap transaction affects earnings.
+Any ineffective portion of the gain or loss will be recognized immediately in interest expense on the Consolidated Statements of Operations.